adrianopsf/adrianopsf/README.md

 ## About Me

-Data Scientist and AI Engineer with hands-on experience building end-to-end intelligent systems — from ETL pipelines and machine learning models to production-grade APIs with LLM integration.
+Data Analyst and AI enthusiast with hands-on experience building end-to-end intelligent systems — from ETL pipelines and machine learning models to production-grade APIs with LLM integration.
 Passionate about turning raw data into actionable insights and scalable AI-powered products.

 - 🔭 Currently building AI agents and data pipelines for real-world business problems
 - 🧠 Deep interest in LLMs, RAG systems, and MLOps